Colin Coates (footballer): Crusaders

 He also scored a late equaliser in normal time in the County Antrim Shield final against Linfield.
 The Crues went on to win the game 3–2.

 Coates was instrumental in Crusaders' triumph in the 2012 Setanta Sports Cup.
 In the semi-final second leg against Sligo Rovers, he scored an extra-time penalty which put Crusaders into the final.
 In the final itself against Derry City, he scored twice in a 2–2 draw, and scored in the resulting victorious penalty shoot-out in a man of the match performance.
 He also scored in the 2012 Irish Cup Final in a 1–4 defeat to Linfield.

 Coates has become the highest scoring central defender in Irish league football with his goal against Glentoran in late 2016.
 His presence in the box, neat finishing and even freekick taking make him an all round player with a great left foot.

+Coates attained three NIFL Premiership titles with Crusaders.

 Glenavon

-After playing 577 senior games for Crusaders, spanning 18 years, Coates signed an 18-month contract with Glenavon on 30 January 2020, with the option for a further year.
+After playing 577 senior games and scoring 73 goals for Crusaders, spanning 18 years, Coates signed an 18-month contract with Glenavon on 30 January 2020, with the option for a further year.
 On 21 June 2021 it was announced that Coates had been transfer listed due to restructuring of the playing staff post COVID-19.
 On 28 August 2021, it was confirmed that Coates had left the club.

 Cliftonville

-After his release he signed for Cliftonville.
+After his release he signed for Cliftonville. he was part of the side that won the 2021–22 Northern Ireland Football League Cup.

+Ballymena United

+On 14 June 2023, Coates signed for Ballymena United, on a two-year contract.
+On 19 November 2024, it was announced that Coates had left the club to rejoin Glenavon as assistant to incoming manager Paddy McLaughlin.

 International career

 Coates was called up to the Northern Ireland squad for the match against Italy on 6 June 2009, in which he played the full 90 minutes to receive his first cap.

-In May 2010, hew was selected for friendly matches against Turkey and Chile (against both of whom he played as a second-half substitute).
+In May 2010, he was selected for friendly matches against Turkey and Chile (against both of whom he played as a second-half substitute).
 He also appeared in a friendly against Morocco.

 As of 11 August 2011, he has received six caps, and is the most capped Crusaders player of all time.